 “When we’re anxious, our body triggers a similar response to when we’re stressed, producing the hormone adrenaline to help us cope with the situation,” she explains.
 “This activates the ‘fight or flight’ response, which has helped our ancestors to protect themselves from danger – either by facing a threat or by running from it.”

-Fatmata explains that as we’ve adapted to modern life, adrenaline still helps us when we’re feeling anxious, even if we’re not in immediate physical danger.
+Fatmata explains that as we’ve adapted to modern life, adrenaline still tries to help us when we’re feeling anxious, even if we’re not in immediate physical danger.
 “Adrenaline can make us feel uncomfortable, as when it’s released into our bloodstream it can change the way our body functions.”

-Zoë Aston, Headspace’s Mental Health Expert says everyone feels their own version of anxious at some point in their lives – and it is important to look at how it has helped you survive.
+Zoë Aston, Headspace’s Mental Health Expert says everyone feels their own version of anxiety at some point in their lives – and it's important to look at how it has helped you survive, but also acknowledge when it has made things more difficult.

 “It becomes an issue when your sense of anxiety is stopping you from carrying out your daily life.
 If this goes on for more than six weeks, seek guidance from your GP or speak to a mental health professional like a therapist or a counsellor."